Radio-frequency charge detection on graphene electron-hole double quantum dots

 The (0h,0e) region in the upper left of the charge stability diagram (Fig.~\ref{f3}a) corresponds to both QDs being empty.
 Sweeping \(V_\mathrm{G1}\) to more negative values loads holes into the QD between G1 and G2 (Fig.~\ref{f1}b), while increasing \(V_\mathrm{G2}\) adds electrons to the neighboring electron QD (see corresponding labels).
 The hole QD exhibits a stronger readout contrast than the electron QD, consistent with its closer lateral proximity to the charge detector.

 Note that \(V_\mathrm{G1}\) influences the capacitive coupling between the charge detector and the QDs, and hence the detector sensitivity, via two mechanisms: (i) it shifts the lateral position of the QDs, changing their distance to the detector; (ii) it tunes the carrier density in the region between detector and QDs, thereby modifying the electrostatic screening.
 To study this in more detail, we extract the step height \(\delta\varphi_\mathrm{step}\) as a function of \(V_\mathrm{G1}\) for two distinct charge transitions (white and black dashed lines in Fig.~\ref{f3}a).
 For the \((1\mathrm{h},x\mathrm{e})\) configuration—adding the first hole to the hole QD—we observe that the detector response increases as \(V_\mathrm{G1}\) is made more negative (Fig.~\ref{f3}b).
-In contrast, for the \((x\mathrm{h},2\mathrm{e})\) configuration—transitioning from one to two electrons in the electron QD—the response increases with more positive \(V_\mathrm{G1}\) (Fig.~\ref{f3}c).
+In contrast, for the \((x\mathrm{h},2\mathrm{e})\) configuration--transitioning from one to two electrons in the electron QD--the response increases with more positive \(V_\mathrm{G1}\) (Fig.~\ref{f3}c).
+This charge transition was selected because of its high signal-to-noise ratio.
+Note that neighboring transitions show a similar qualitative behavior (see Supplementary Material).
 To understand these opposing trends, we compare the experimental data with Schr\"odinger–Poisson simulations of the charge carrier density.
 The results show that the relative impact of (i) the QPC–QD distance and (ii) screening by intermediate charges depends on the spatial charge distribution.
 For the \((1\mathrm{h},x\mathrm{e})\) case, the simulations reveal a change only in the amount of charge between the QD and the QPC charge detector (Fig.~\ref{f3}d), whereas in the \((x\mathrm{h},2\mathrm{e})\) case the QPC position also shifts significantly (Fig.~\ref{f3}e).
 Consequently, the simulations reproduce the experimentally observed opposite trends in \(\delta\varphi_{\mathrm{step}}\) as a function of \(V_{\mathrm{G1}}\) (Figs.~\ref{f3}f,g).
 This agreement between experiment and simulation establishes a consistent picture of how \(V_{\mathrm{G1}}\) controls the detector sensitivity via distance and screening effects.